Uberi

 The Uberi were a Celtic tribe dwelling near the source of the Rhône river, in the modern-day Canton of Valais (Switzerland), during the Iron Age and the Roman period.

 Along with the Nantuates, Veragri and Seduni, the Uberi were part of the Vallenses, a group of tribes living between Lake Geneva and the Pennine Alps.

 Name

 They are mentioned as Uberi in Pliny the Elder's Naturalis Historia (1st c.
 AD).

 Geography

 The Uberi dwelled near the source of the Rhône river, in the upper part of the modern Canton of Valais.
-Their territory was located north of the Seduni, west of the Lepontii, east of the Nantuates, and south of the Helvetii.
+The Barrington Atlas locates their territory north of the Seduni, west of the Lepontii, east of the Nantuates, and south of the Helvetii.

 After the Roman conquered the region in 16–15 BC, their territory was initially administered in common with the province of Raetia et Vindelicia under a legatus, when they likely had their own civitas within the administrative region of Vallis Poenina.
 They later lost their autonomy following their integration into the Alpes Graiae et Poeninae by Claudius (41–54 AD), with the creation of a single civitas (civitas Vallensium) shared with the other Vallensian tribes.